Betreuungsrechtsreform 2023: Wissenswertes aus notarieller Sicht

 • Your business’s assets and liabilities are not separate from your personal assets and liabilities

-Because there is no separation between assets, you can be held personally liable for the debts and obligations of the business, which is one of the main differentiators from an LLC.
+Because there is no separation between personal and business assets, you can be held personally liable for the debts and obligations of the business, which is a main disadvantages from an LLC.

 A sole proprietorship is type of business structure.
 Your choice of business structure affects how you pay taxes, your business formation requirements, and your personal liability.